-The shift from other income to other expense is mainly due to higher unrealized foreign exchange loss in 2015 resulting from the restatement of TLI's dollar-denominated debt on its monthly obligations to the PSALM (accounted as a finance lease obligation).
-This is net of the unrealized gains on net fair value changes of derivatives recognized during the year.
+The shift from other income to other expense was primarily due to higher unrealized foreign exchange losses in 2015 resulting from the restatement of TLI's dollar-denominated debt on its monthly obligations to PSALM (accounted as a finance lease obligation).
+This was net of the unrealized gains on net fair value changes of derivatives recognized during the year.